-Another form of plagiarism called reusing is less obvious.
-It involves reusing work you've done for one assignment or class for another, which is academically dishonest.
-You're saying you've done this work in this course and this assignment, even though you haven't.
+Reusing is another form of academic dishonesty.
+It involves reusing work you've done for one assignment or class for another.
+By doing that you are claiming you've done the work in this course and this assignment, even though you haven't.

-To avoid it, don't be lazy.
-You can do work in different classes on the same topic, but you need to do original work for each assignment.
+Don't reuse.
+You can do work in different classes or assignments on the same topic, but you need to do original work each time.